 3.1.
-Research question 1: How well did secondary school students perform in economics?
+Research question 1: How well did the secondary school students perform in economics?

-To answer this question, the mean and SD with the percentage of the students' performances are computed and presented in Table 2.
+To answer this question, the mean and standard deviation with the percentage of the students' performances were computed and presented in Table 2.

-Table 2.
-Performance of Students in EAT

-Variables N Mean SD % Performance Economics Performance (Scores) 300 60.27 11.472 60.27
+Table 2 Performance of Students in EAT Variables Ν Mean Std. deviation Performance % Economics performance (Scores) 300 60.27 11.472 60.27

 Table 2 presents the mean students' academic achievement as measured by their performance in the EAT.
 The result revealed the mean performance to be 60.27 out of a total score of 100.
-This is barely about 60.27% and is above 50%, which means the performance of the students in Economics was above average.
+This is barely about 60.27% and is above 50% which means the performance of the students in economics was above average.
 Comparing the hypothetical pass mark of 40.00 with the students' mean score of 60.27 indicated that the students performed well.
-Looking at the requirements for admission into higher institutions of learning in Nigeria at the credit level (50%), the overall secondary student achievement in Economics can be considered good and above average.
+Looking at the requirements for admission into higher institutions of learning in Nigeria at the credit level (50%), the overall secondary student achievement in economics can be considered good and above average.

-3.2.
-Hypothesis 1: There is no significant gender difference in students' performance in economics

-To test the above hypothesis, the mean Economics performances of male and female students were used to conduct a test of differences.
-The coefficient of the differences was determined using a two-tailed t-test at a 0.05 level of significance, as presented in Table 3.
+Hypothesis 1: There is no significant gender difference in students' performance in economics To test the above hypothesis the mean economics performances of male and female students were used to conduct a test of differences.
+The coefficient of the differences was determined using a twotailed t-test at a 0.05 level of significance as presented in Table 3.

-Table 3.
-Differences in students' performances with respect to gender
+Table 3

+The Difference in Students' Performances With Respect to Gender

-Gender N Mean SD t df sig.
-(2-tailed) H 01
+Gender Ν Mean SD t df Sig.
+(2-tailed) Ho1

 Male 161 66.74 9.726

-13.216 298 0.00 Reject
+13.216 29 8 0.00 Reject

 Female 139 52.78 8.373

-The descriptive statistics and a test for differences using the independent sample t-test obtained, as shown in Table 3, indicate that male students on the average performed better (M = 66.74, SD = 9.726) than female students (M = 52.78, SD = 8.373), where t(298) = 13.216, p = 0.00 and α = 0.05.
+The descriptive statistics and a test for differences using the independent sample t-test obtained, as shown in Table 3, indicate that male students on the average performed better (M = 66.74, SD = 9.726) than female students (M = 52.78, SD = 8.373), where t (298) = 13.216, p = 0.00 and α = 0.05.
 The result of the analysis revealed the mean of male students (M = 66.74, SD = 9.726) is statistically significantly higher (t = 13.216, df = 298, two-tailed p < 0.05) than the mean of female students.
-The null hypothesis which says that there is no statistically significant gender difference is therefore rejected since 0.00 < 0.05.
-This implies that there is a significant difference in performance between male and female students in Economics.
-The difference was in favour of males, meaning that they performed better than females in Economics.
+The null hypothesis which says there is no statistically significant gender difference is therefore rejected since 0.00 < 0.05.
+This implies that there is a significant difference in performance between male and female students in economics.
+The difference was in favour of males, meaning that they performed better than females in economics.

-3.3.
-Hypothesis 2: There is no statistically significant difference in students' performance in economics with respect to schools' nature.
+Hypothesis 2: There is no statistically significant difference in students' performance in economics with respect to the schools' nature.

-To test the above hypothesis, the mean Economics performances of day and boarding students were used to conduct a test of differences.
-The coefficient of the differences was determined using a two-tailed t-test at a 0.05 level of significance, as presented in Table 4.
+To test the above hypothesis the mean economics performances of day and boarding students were used to conduct a test of differences.
+The coefficient of the differences was determined using two-tailed t-tests at a 0.05 level of significance as presented in Table 4.